As wildfire season looms, these residents aren’t waiting for government help

 “We were burned badly; it’s not going to happen again,” he says.

 Many Americans know about Canada’s 2023 wildfire season because smoke choked their neighborhoods.
-Here, along the northern shore of Lake Shuswap, ground zero for one of the summer’s worst fires, residents say they tried to play a part in containment but instead clashed with officials.
+Here, along the northern shore of Shuswap Lake, ground zero for one of the summer’s worst fires, residents say they tried to play a part in containment but instead clashed with officials.
 As peak wildfire season looms, many say they’ve lost faith in the government’s ability to keep the community safe and are searching for ways to rebuild trust.
 That trust will be crucial, here and beyond, as the risk of wildfires grows around the globe.

 Kira Hoffman, a fire ecologist at the University of British Columbia and former wildland firefighter, says that locals need to be empowered to meet the challenges.
 “I think people are really realizing that we need to do something different,” she says.
 “There is trauma [from last year’s season], but that trauma is going to be a cycle of trauma if we don’t start empowering people to change or be responsible for that movement forward.”